ndemarch/game-catalog-api/README.md

 ---

 ## 🗂️ Data Models
-Below are Entity-Relationshiop Diagrams (ERD) generated using Mermaid for our Data Models:
+Below are Entity-Relationshiop Diagrams (ERD) generated using Mermaid for our Data Models Character and Item:

-**Character Model:**

 ```mermaid
 classDiagram
     class Character {